neuroIov/Docs-/medium.md

 **Ready to Shape the Future of AI?**

 Visit [www.neurolov.ai](http://www.neurolov.ai) to sign up for early access and be part of the AI revolution from day one.

-Follow us on Twitter [@NeurolovAI](https://twitter.com/NeurolovAI) and join our Discord community to stay updated on launch events and be the first to know when we go live.
+Follow us on Twitter [@NeurolovAI](https://twitter.com/NeurolovAI)

+Join our Discord community to stay updated on launch events and be the first to know when we go live.

 The future of AI is decentralized, and it starts with Neurolov.
 Don't just witness the revolution—be part of it.